atretador/strategygame-backend/README.md

 # Disclaimer
-This is a work in project, that may or may not be completed.
+This is a work in progress, that may or may not be completed.

 # Strategy Game Backend